stackblitz/core/docs/readme.md

 <img src="https://i.imgur.com/7F9r1xw.gif" />

-## Import from Github
+## Import from GitHub

-You can run any public repo on Github by providing the username + repo name like so:
+You can run any public repo on GitHub by providing the username + repo name like so:

 `stackblitz.com/github/{GH_USERNAME}/{REPO_NAME}`